jpmontano/nishanimate/README.md

 NishAnimate is part of a more general natural-language-agnostic form of the application NLPAnimate, https://github.com/jpmontano/nlpanimate

-NishAnimate is built with `node-webkit`, and is [to be] available for Mac, Windows, and Linux.
+NishAnimate is built with `node-webkit`, and is [to be] available for Mac OS X, Windows, and Linux.

 ## Features